dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 ```

 **In the end the queryable will contain the mapping, so no redundant data will be queried, and the .Persistence layer will remain separated from .Application layer.**

+## Logging using CodeGeneration

+The most efficient way is to use CodeGeneration logging.
+It can be obtained by using the **LoggerMessageAttribute**.
+See examples in **LoggingPipeline**.
+To further increase performance of logs we can manage **SkipEnabledCheck** option.
+If, we
+are sure that the log level will not exceed the one in the current log, then we can set SkipEnabledCheck to **true**.
+Otherwise, its better to keep it as **false**.

+Logging is a crucial feature for almost any application.
+Nevertheless, most of developers do not pay enough attention on the massive performance impact that logs can have.
+Gaining even small boosts in this field can significantly improve the overall application performance.
+Thus, in this project we aim to reach the most efficient way of logging.